embrace-io/embrace-docs/content/ios/integration/linking-embrace.md

 here you should follow the Carthage integration documentation for adding frameworks to a project, which you can find [here](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).

+For Apple TV targets, repeat these steps using the `tvos` variant of the Embrace framework.

 After you've completed that, you should be able to import and use the Embrace module in your project.
 If you encounter any issues it might help to read through the manual integration steps below as they go over a lot of the same